we once got busy in a Burger King bathroom

 Credits: It looks like she’s only been acting a few years, although she looks really familiar to me.
 Maybe I saw her on ER?

 Plot points: She plays one of the bridesmaids in lead character Hannah’s wedding, along with Bitter Cousin Bridesmaid and Extraneous Third Bridesmaid.
-She announces at brunch that she wants a “size 8″ bridesmaids dress.
+She announces at brunch that she wants a “size 8” bridesmaids dress.
 The other bridesmaids choke on their food and ask if she wouldn’t be more comfortable in a 12.
 She says no, because she’s on a diet, which consists of no food, but a strange concoction of season salt and apple cider or something.
 Throughout the movie, she’s seen drinking this concoction.
-Patrick Dempsey’s character, Tom, mentions a couple of times that he thinks she should eat some actual food, and she nearly passes out a couple of times.
+Patrick Dempsey’s character, Tom, mentions a couple of times that he thinks she should eat some actual food, and she nearly passes out a few times.
 Tom says something like “oh, the things you women do to fit into a dress.”
 (As the “good guy,” he never makes fun of her or singles her out for being fat.)
 On the day of the wedding she looks the same size (which is much bigger than 8, or even 12, I would think) but zips into the dress, which later rips up the side.

 Stereotypes: She’s shown dieting and desperate for a man; her clothes are too small for her and her dress rips.
 She’s also really perky the whole time, but I don’t know if that counts as a stereotype.